malnick/DCOS_installer/README.md

 ## Installation

+Download the script, and edit the first section according to the desired cluster configuration.
+This includes:

+- Adding the adequate download link for the desired version (default: latest Open DC/OS testing version available)
+- Modifying the default bootstrap username/password (default: bootstrapuser/deleteme)
+- Adjusting the security level (default: disabled)
+- Optionally, adjust the cluster name, the bootstrap's node IP address to be used, or the directory for the installer to use as storage (all these default to valid values -- modify only if required)

-Download and run the script to the node that will be used as bootstrap by copying and pasting the "curl" command below.
+Run the script in the node that will be used as bootstrap by copying and pasting the "curl" command below.
 The script requires to have open connectivity for the ports required for the download (configurable in the script) and for DC/OS to work properly.
 The script assumes some default values.
 If you wish to modify these parameters, edit the first section of the script and re-run.